-Carol & Barry Lowe built their Honest Abe Log Home 37 years ago, and they are still as pleased with their decision as they were when they moved in as a young married couple in 1982.
+Carol & Barry Lowe built their Honest Abe Log Home some four decades ago, and they are still as pleased with their decision as they were when they moved in as a young married couple in 1982.

 Process Of Building Our Log Home

 “Barry and I became engaged in December of 1981 and began the process of building our home very soon afterwards,” Carol recalled.
 “Barry’s parents had purchased their family’s 220 acre farm in the late 1970s, so they deeded some land to us.

 Our logs were delivered in June of 1982, and the house was completed shortly before our wedding on Oct.
 2, 1982.
 Up until that time, Barry lived at his parent’s home on the farm so he was able to watch the construction day by day and be quite involved in the process.”

 Barry’s parents purchased the farm where the house is located near Christiana, Tennessee, in the late ’70s after his grandparents passed away.
 They soon built a brick home first, and in 1981 Barry’s brother and his wife remodeled their grandparents’ farmhouse on the property.

 “When we built our log home, it truly became a family farm!”
 Carol said.
 “We have enjoyed all being together and raising all our children here on the farm.
 Now, our youngest son, Austin, and his wife, Erin, are building an Honest Abe log home here, and we can’t wait to have their family living on the farm, too.”

 Former Honest Abe dealer Jim Smith, who managed the Murfreesboro Honest Abe Model and Sales Center during the 1980s, worked with the Lowes to create the home the couple had in mind.